Things worth knowing about mental health

 Violence

-Tel 143 records the three forms of violence in a common category in its statistics.
+143.ch records the three forms of violence in a common category in its statistics.
 According to many years of experience, about 90% of the cases involve domestic violence.
 This is understood to mean physical, psychological or sexual violence within the family or in a current or dissolved couple relationship.
-Important: Tel 143 is not only there for victims, but also for perpetrators, fellow victims and witnesses.
+Important: 143.ch is not only there for victims, but also for perpetrators, fellow victims and witnesses.

 Violence affects all genders, age groups and social classes.
 It ranges from covert teasing in the schoolyard, sexist jokes at work, to physical assaults.